tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

 3. Return to the **Policy** blade in the Azure portal.
 Select **Assignments**, then **Assign Policy**.
 Complete the form as follows:

     - Scope: **Enterprise Ready Cloud** (The management group created earlier.)

-    - Exclusions: **The resource group created in Step 1 above.
+    - Exclusions: **The resource group created in Step 1 above, ExpressRouteRG.
 Select the management group, subscription, and resource group**

     - Policy definition: **Not allowed resource types**

     - Assignment name: **Block ExpressRoute circuits**

     - Description: **Block creating of ExpressRoute circuits, except in the Enterprise IT dedicated ExpressRoute resource group**

     - Policy enforcement: **Enabled**

     - Assigned by: **Enterprise IT**
-    - Parameters \| Not allowed resource types: **Microsoft.Network/expressRouteCircuits**

     The assignment form should look like this: